67th Armor Regiment: Distinctive Unit Insignia

+The distinctive unit insignia was originally approved for the 17th Tank Battalion on 14 August 1923.
+It was reassigned for the 2d Tank Regiment on 11 July 1930.
+It was reassigned for the 67th Infantry (Medium Tanks) on 16 November 1932.
+The insignia was redesignated for the 67th Armored Regiment on 6 April 1942.
+It was redesignated for the 67th Medium Tank Battalion on 8 January 1951.
+The insignia was redesignated for the 67th Armor Regiment on 4 November 1958.

 World War II

 After the outbreak of World War II, the armored forces were expanded.
 At Fort Benning, the 2nd Battalion and Company D were reactivated on 1 October 1939, followed by the remainder of the regiment, excluding the reserve personnel, on 5 June 1940.
 Colonel Douglass T. Greene was assigned as its commander.
 The assigned reserve officers conducted summer training with the active personnel at Fort Benning.
 The regiment was redesignated as the 67th Armored Regiment of the 2nd Armored Division on 15 July 1940.
 The regiment trained with the division in Georgia, Louisiana, and the Carolinas.

 In 1942, the regiment and its division were sent overseas and saw their first action in Operation Torch, in which they landed at Casablanca.
 The regiment fought in the Allied invasion of Sicily with the division in 1943, then went to England.
 There, the regiment and the division trained for Operation Overlord, landing in Normandy on 9 June 1944.
 The regiment, less the 3rd Battalion, was awarded the Presidential Unit Citation for its performance during Operation Cobra, the breakthrough of German positions west of Saint-Lô.
 The regiment and division fought in the Allied advance from Paris to the Rhine, crossing the German border in September.

 For its actions in the division's attack on the Siegfried Line in early October, the 2nd Battalion of the regiment received the Presidential Unit Citation.
 After the attack on the Siegfried Line stalled, the division held its positions along the Roer River and in December was ordered to the Ardennes after the German attack in the Battle of the Bulge.
 The regiment and division helped reduce the German bulge into Allied lines and received the Belgian Fourragère for their actions.
 After a brief rest in February, the 2nd Armored attacked across the Rhine in March 1945 and then the Elbe in the final weeks of the war.
 With the division, the regiment entered Berlin in July.